UoMResearchIT/interaction-data-visualisation-tool/documentation/idvt_paper.md

 The original goal was to create visualisations from interaction data from [CAKE](https://www.bbc.co.uk/taster/pilots/cook-along-kitchen-experience) (Cook-Along Kitchen Experience).
 An OBM (Object Based Media) experience from the BBC.
-Over that time the potential was seen in a generalised tool that could be used for future experiences to speed up the reading of audience behaviour.
+Over time the potential was seen in a generalised tool that could be used for future experiences to speed up the reading of audience behaviour.

 Initial visualisations were done using [R](https://www.r-project.org/) and the [tidyverse](https://www.tidyverse.org/) package.
 R is a language designed for statistical computing and data visualisation so it was quick and easy to use for pre processing the data and for initial analysis.